 A pterygium can lead to severe scarring on your cornea, but this is rare.
 Scarring on the cornea needs to be treated because it can cause vision loss.
 For minor cases, treatment usually involves eye drops or ointment to treat inflammation.
-In the most serious cases, treatment usually involves a corneal transplant.
-In this procedure, your damaged cornea is taken out and replaced with a donated corneal graft to restore your vision.
+In the more serious cases, treatment can involve surgical removal of the pterygium.

 Diagnosing a pterygium is straightforward.
-Your eye doctor might be able to diagnose this condition based on a physical examination using a slit lamp.
+Your eye doctor may diagnose this condition based on a physical examination using a slit lamp.
 This lamp allows your doctor to see your eye with the help of magnification and bright lighting.
-If your doctor needs to do additional tests, they might include:
+If your doctor needs to do additional tests, they may include:

-- a visual acuity test, which involves reading letters on an eye chart
+- Visual acuity test.
+This test involves reading letters on an eye chart.

-- corneal topography, which is used to measure curvature changes in your cornea
+- Corneal topography.
+This medical mapping technique is used to measure curvature changes in your cornea.

-- photo documentation, which involves taking pictures to track the growth rate of the pterygium
+- Photo documentation.
+This procedure involves taking pictures to track the growth rate of the pterygium.

 A pterygium usually doesn’t require any treatment unless it’s blocking your vision or causing severe discomfort.
 Your eye doctor might want to check your eyes occasionally to see if the growth is causing vision problems.

-If the pterygium is causing a lot of irritation or redness, your doctor might prescribe eye drops or eye ointments that contain corticosteroids to reduce inflammation.
+If the pterygium is causing a lot of irritation or redness, your doctor may prescribe eye drops or eye ointments that contain corticosteroids to reduce inflammation.

 There are a couple of risks associated with these operations.
 In some cases, a pterygium can return after being surgically removed.
 Your eye might also feel dry and irritated after surgery.
 Your doctor can prescribe medications to provide relief and reduce the risk of having a pterygium grow back.

-It can also help prevent them from coming back if you’ve had any removed.
+Avoiding these conditions can also help prevent pterygiums from coming back if you’ve had any removed.